MLConvexAI/Gemma-2-2b-it-finetuning/README.md

 # Execution

 The execution of fine-tuning can be found in the file Gemma_2_2b-it-finetuning.ipynb.
+A fine-tuned model can be found at [Huggingface](https://huggingface.co/mlconvexai/gemma-2-2b-it-S-Group).